hanami/controller/README.md

 #### Validations & Coercions

-Because params are a well defined set of data required to fulfill a feature in your application, you can validate them and avoid to hit lower MVC layers when they are invalid.
+Because params are a well defined set of data required to fulfill a feature in your application, you can validate them.
+So you can avoid hitting lower MVC layers when params are invalid.

 If you specify the `:type` option, the param will be coerced.